-The Nevada AAP is excited to sponsor the 2021 Nevada Health Conference hosted by Immunize Nevada.
-This is our message to conference attendees:
+The Nevada AAP was excited to sponsor the 2021 Nevada Health Conference hosted by Immunize Nevada.
+This was our message to conference attendees:

 Here in Nevada, we have the power to stop infections.
 Together.
 Every frontline healthcare worker deserves to understand infection control principles and protocols and feel they can confidently apply them to protect themselves, their facility, their family, and their community.
 Our community.

 Nevada AAP pediatricians live and work in Nevada and have dedicated their professional lives to the health of all children.
 Our members are concerned about a wide range of pediatric health issues in Nevada including helping all children access preventative care and vaccinations and protecting children from gun violence and from tobacco and substance addiction.
 Lately, though, the number one concern of our physician members is the toll the school closing has taken on the physical and mental health of students throughout Nevada.

 The Nevada AAP has partnered with the CDC’s Project Firstline to empower you all, Nevada’s frontline and public healthcare workers, with the knowledge needed to stop the spread of infection, so we can safely reopen the schools for Nevada’s children.